Welcome

 MBE Syllabus

-For the MBE, you are required to understand the constitutional principles governing the relationship between federal and state governments.
-This article focuses your revision on:
+For the MBE, you are required to understand the constitutional allocation of authority between federal and state governments, with a focus on the following syllabus points:

-• The Supremacy Clause and its effect on federal and state law conflicts.
+• The Supremacy Clause and its effect on conflicts between federal and state law

-• The limits of state authority when federal law exists.
+• The limits on state authority when valid federal law exists in the same regulatory area

 Test Your Knowledge